Andreaj42/Andreaj42.github.io/_projects/MagneticTherapyDevice.md

 # Magnetic therapy device

-For my HND internship, I developed a prototype of a magnetotherapy device for the R&D department of Auris.
+For my HND internship, I developed a prototype of a magnetotherapy device for the R&D department of <a href="https://www.aurismagnetic.com/fr/" target="_blank"> Auris </a>.

 The project had three main focuses: